SchoolAI/ts-prompt/README.md

   respondWithImage("url"),
 );

-// finally, use the `requestGenerateIcon` function to request an image: const images = await generateIconPrompt({
+// finally, use the `generateIconPrompt` function to request an image: const images = await generateIconPrompt({
   request: "a red apple",
   style: "absurdism",